RealNetworksInc/kontxt-mta-emulator/README.md

 ## KONTXT SMTP emulator

+We thought this service might be useful to fellow developers.
+We created this based on NodeMailer in order to transform MMS (SMTP) messages to our JSON ANTI-Spam/fraud API.
+It is likely useless to you as is unless you are a customer but the implementation might be helpful in general.

-This is an implementation of an MTA for SMTP protocol acting as a reverse-proxy in front of ObanMicro / MMS image text extraction service.
+This is an implementation of an MTA for SMTP protocol acting as a reverse-proxy in front of KONTXT Anti-Spam & MMS image text extraction service.

-The service will provide the REST response code as an MTA/SMTP response code as defined by the customer.
+This service will provide the REST response code as an MTA/SMTP response code as defined by the customer.

 In this case, if the REST API responds with a 200, that means the message is acceptable and InFlight returns a block/not-block status.